wp-plugins/app-store-assistant/readme.txt

 == Changelog ==

+= 5.7.0 =
+* Added: You can now rearrange the order of App elements via drag and drop
+* Added: Now saves Featured Image from app icon when using "New App Post" to create post
+* Added: New Setting for posts created from "New App Post" [Draft, Publish or Pending]
+* Added: New feature to add Featured Images to posts that do not have a Featured Image assigned
+* Added: Option to add App Store categories to posts created from "New App Post"
+* Added: Option to create new categories, if needed, to posts created from "New App Post"
+* Added: Now lists categories and newly created categories upon new post creation
+* Added: New option to not display App Icon in post
+* Added: You can now clear individulal items from the Data cache and Cache folders
+* Changed: Now checks for new settings that haven't been set before as sets then them to default (useful on updates)
+* Changed: "Find App ID" is now "New App Post"
+* Updated: Now caches App data and images upon creation of post when using "New App Post"
+* Fixed: Device and "Universal App" icons were showing border in some themes
+* Fixed: Does not load excerpt handler if turned off in settings
+* Changed: New options for the amazon_item_link shortcode (see help section)
+* Changed: Reset page has been changed to Utilities
+* Changed: Cache options have been moved to General

 = 5.6.6 =
 * Added: Short code to display a link to an iTunes item
 * Changed: Cleaned up the Shortcode help section and added more descriptive text